-Rachel speaking, founder of Wings & Radicles.
-Wings & Radicles is a grassroots eco-social enterprise, with a mission is to promote inclusion, education, positive well-being and fun, through the best way I know how – beekeeping!
-There is also a stunning range of eco-conscious, hand-made creations, developed using bee by-products, available for purchase.
+“Wings & Radicles is a grassroots eco-social enterprise.
+With my beekeeping workshops, my mission is to provide education, promote inclusion, positive well-being and fun, through the best way I know how – beekeeping!
+There is also a stunning range of eco-conscious, hand-made creations, developed using bee by-products, available for purchase.”

 Sense of bee-longing

 The beekeeping demographic in the UK is primarily taken up by middle-class, middle-aged, white men.
 As a young working-class woman, I felt the need to combat the underrepresentation of minority groups by delivering beekeeping workshops that are accessible and welcoming to all.
 I want to eradicate the preconceived stereotypes associated with beekeepers and give all the opportunity to be engaged with the craft.

 The aforementioned typical beekeeper demographic is generally in a better socioeconomic position than those in minority groups; which can be one of the main barriers to engaging with the craft of beekeeping.
 Everyone has the right to education and to access green spaces; unfortunately, for many underprivileged people, it’s not always that simple.
 Therefore, as well as offering beekeeping workshops to the general public, Wings & Radicles CIC is able to make it more financially viable to attend sessions through funded programmes.

 For more information on Wings & Radicles workshops, head to our ‘Beekeeping Workshops’ page.

 Support local biodiversity